insmins/larm-astro/README.md

 > All other data is still being processed when the robot is in pause
 - The robot **stops when you lift it** (i.e. the wheels are "falling").
 It you put the robot back on the ground, movement will continue.

+In the [`auto_discovery` branch](https://gvipers.imt-nord-europe.fr/ines.el.hadri/larm/tree/auto_disco), you'll also find a node that **automates the map discovery** (by sending goal poses to unknown areas for the robot to go to)

 ## Installation
 ### Requirements
 Before starting, please ensure you have installed the following
 - ROS2 Iron : https://docs.ros.org/en/iron/index.html
+- ROS2 packages : `apt install ros-iron-slam-toolbox ros-iron-nav2-bringup`
 - Python 3.10 : https://www.python.org/downloads/
 - Python packages :
     * math, os, signal, sys, time (installed with python)